 Key Takeaways

-• Most marshmallows are made of sugar, but some can contain xylitol – an artificial sweetener which is toxic to dogs ⚠️
+• Most marshmallows are made of gelatin and xylitol – an artificial sweetener which is toxic to dogs. ❌

 Can Dogs Eat Marshmallows as a Snack?